 NOTE: The proposal should be comprehensible and convincing to knowledgeable lay readers and its language should be concise and direct, evidencing a fair and inquiring approach to the topic.
 The research methods should be well adapted to the subject matter and to the goals of the project.

-5. The names and qualifications of the personnel involved.
+5. The names and qualifications of the key personnel involved.
 1-2 page personal resumes are sufficient.
 If desired, a full academic CV can be submitted (emailed as a separate, stand-alone PDF).

 7. A single PDF of the complete proposal should be submitted by email to email@example.com.